 - Gender and Relationships»

-What To Bring To An AOS Interview
+What To Bring To A USCIS Interview (AOS)

 Forms You Will Need

 Since my husband and I hired a lawyer for my immigration case, we had already sent in all the forms and supporting evidence beforehand.
 I highly recommend getting this over and done with before the interview to reduce stress and to minimise the possibility of anything going wrong, such as an improperly filled in form or missing evidence.
-You will only need to bring these to your interview if you have not already submitted them.
+You will only need to bring these to your USCIS interview if you have not already submitted them.
 If you do not choose to submit the forms beforehand, you will need to bring the following to the AOS Interview:

 - An I-693, or a Medical Examination and Vaccination Report in a sealed envelope.
 This is a form which needs to be filled in by a doctor on your behalf to certify that you do not have any communicable diseases and that you are immunised against everything the US government requires.
 You'll need to book a medical examination with a civil surgeon who will fill in the form and let you know if you need to get any vaccines.

 - An I-864, or Affidavit of Support for each sponsor you have (for me, this was just my husband).
 This will need to be completed with the supporting evidence: